IsraelSGarcia/black-souls-database/docs/process-data-usage.md

-# process-data.js Usage Guide
+# process-mv-converted-data.js Usage Guide

-This guide explains how to use the `process-data.js` script to process RPG Maker VX Ace data and generate detection reports.
+This guide explains how to use the `process-mv-converted-data.js` script to process MV Converted data and generate detection reports.

 ## Basic Usage